6 Bad Idle Air Control Valve Symptoms & How To Troubleshoot

 Find two electrical pins on the solenoid in the idle control motor and connect an Ohm meter to measure the resistance between the two.
 The resistance should be between 7.0 to 13.0 ohms or else the idle control motor needs to be replaced.

 Connect a bidirectional scan tool to the same OBD port you use to plug the code scanner into.
 Increase the idle speed with the scan tool.
 If there is no increase, the idle control motor definitely got an issue in its circuit preventing the signal from changing the idle.

 Other popular makes

-Other popular car models, including Ford Ranger, Honda Civic, Chevrolet, BMW, especially Nissan Maxima, also appear to be susceptible to this issue within the aforementioned content.
-Common check-up recommendations would be to clean the valve, or else it may be the computer’s error, faulty electrical wiring or circuits, air leak or vacuum leak.
+Other popular car models, including the Ford Ranger, Honda Civic, Chevrolet, BMW, and especially Nissan Maxima, also appear to be susceptible to this issue within the aforementioned content.
+Common check-up recommendations would be to clean the valve, or else it may be the computer’s error, faulty electrical wiring or circuits, air leak, or vacuum leak.
 Check the leaking problem before replacing the valve.
-Though replacing the valve is pricey but it is quite worth all your trouble.
+Though replacing the valve is pricey it is quite worth all your trouble.